catdeal3r/BlackIce/README.md

-# SCreate - A simpler alternative to make
+# SCReate - A simpler alternative to make

-SCreate is a simple alternative to `make` with intensionally less features.
+SCReate is a simple alternative to `make` with intensionally less features.

 It is designed to purely compile C and C++ code with gcc and g++ (however I am open to adding support for more languages in the future).